ioos/ioos-sos-compliance-tests/README.md

 ### Run the tests (Docker)

-(Note: this image is not yet published to Docker hub.
-In the meantime you can build it by checking out this repository and running `docker build -t ioos-sos-compliance-tests .`)

 First, create your config file.
 In this example the file is named `test-config.xml`.
 Then run:

 ```